 Clients include private and public school boards across Ontario, University of Ontario Institute of Technology, University of Ottawa, Ottawa School of Art, Residential School Survivors Adjudication Secretariat, Indigenous and Northern Affairs Canada among others.

 Dawn spearheads a program that helps Ontario hunters recycle the wings and tails of their harvest and works closely with wildlife rehabilitation centres, zoos and aviaries.
-Her husband Derek drives all of Eastern and Southern Ontario picking up the birds and Dawn cleans them at home.
+Her husband Derek drives all of Eastern and Southern Ontario picking up the birds and Dawn cleans them at home with the help of her friend Timothy Smoke of Alderville First Nation.
 The feathers are then used in our workshops to teach equality, indigenous bird medicines, sharing circles and restorative justice practices.

 For more information on our feather recycling program, click here FEATHERS FOR KIDS!

-is a Métis/Onandaga artisan who has been learning and making traditional crafts for 20 years and more.
+is of mixed race and Onandaga.
+She has been learning and making traditional crafts for 20 years and more.
 A long time resident of the National Capital Region Beverly has facilitated a variety of workshops for students with the Ottawa Carleton District School Board as part of the required Aboriginal curriculum component.

 Beverly is currently one of two teachers at Zelikovitz Leathers in Ottawa and has facilitated workshops for all ages making moccasins, mittens drums, beadwork - loomed and free hand, rattles, spirit dolls, medicine bags, and dream catchers.
 Beverly has worked with Ottawa School Boards, federal government departments, Wintergreen Studios, Minwaasin Lodge, in her home and with 'Pass The Feather' at the Ottawa School of Art.
 Notably she also facilitated the workshop for the making of the drums used in the Aboriginal King Lear production at the National Arts Centre.